 Opt for no Tent

 A tented event can be extremely expensive.
 "You have to take into consideration the cost of the material, getting it there, decorating it, lighting it, and putting in flooring just to name a few things," explains Vorce.
 "If I'm working with a client that doesn't have a full-blown production budget, I usually look for venues that don't require tenting and have a covered area that could work as backup in case of inclement weather.
 This way, even if we have to go to Plan B, it doesn't cost extra."

 Consider Buying Out a Property, or Part of It

 "If a complete resort buyout is not in your destination wedding budget, ask the venue if you can buy out part of the property instead," says Vorce.
 This way, you're able to benefit from having privacy — at least in the areas surrounding your event — without the stress of having to pay for every room on the resort.
 "Venues usually consider partial buyouts on a case by case basis," Vorce explains.
 "And the design of some properties — for example, if it only has one main beach — might not lend itself well to a partial buyout.
 Try to find a resort that might have different wings or areas and see if you're able to reserve just that particular space."

 Fly in your most important vendors and use local talent for the rest.

 "Flying in a full team of vendors is exponentially more expensive than using local talent," says Vorce.
-"You might want to bring in your own photographer and videographer, but for other things, consider using local artisans.
-Even if you're working with a planner, see if you can just fly in the core designers and supervisory team and then use local labor to help with the set up.
+"You might want to bring in your own photographer and videographer, but for other things, consider using local vendors.
 Not only is this a smarter choice financially, but the true beauty of having these destination weddings is being able to work with regional artisans and support the local economy."